FractalLotus/Data-QuickMemoPlus-Reader/README.md

 # DESCRIPTION

-`Data::QuickMemoPlus::Reader` is a module that will extract the text contents from archived QuickMemo+ memos.
+`Data::QuickMemoPlus::Reader` is a Perl module that will extract the text contents from archived QuickMemo+ memos.
 QuickMemo+ is a memo application that comes with LG smartphones.